vishvAsa/kalpAntaram/kANe/v3/4/Appendix.md

 varman of Gujerat in sake 789 ( E. I. VI p.
 285 ). gara-Commander-in-chief.
 Vide p.
 127 above and Br. quoted

-by Visvarūpa on Yāj.
+by Viśvarūpa on Yāj.
 I. 307.
 Pusyamitra, the founder of of the Sunga dynasty and Bhatarka, the founder of the Valabhi dynasty, and his son Dharasena were styled senāpati; vide I. A. 15 p.
 187 (plate of Dharasena II in Gupta year 252 ), E. I. vol. I p. % at p.
 5 (grant of Pallava Sivaskandavarman), JBBRAS vol. 16 pp. 105, 108, E. I. IX

 at p.
 305. atquiga.State goldsmith.
 Vide pp. 144-145 above.
 F ---A petty officer, probably head of the village administra.